odie5533/WarcMiddleware/README.md

 WarcMiddleware
 ==============
-WarcMiddleware is an addon for the Python web crwaler Scrapy that saves a mirror of a website to a Web ARChive (WARC) file (ISO 28500).
+WarcMiddleware is an addon for the Python web crawler Scrapy that saves a mirror of a website to a Web ARChive (WARC) file (ISO 28500).

 There are two ways to use WarcMiddleware: (1) as a replacement ClientFactory or